danny8376/rubygems-mirror-lite/README.md

     $ cd /path/to/where/you/like
     $ git clone

-Then copy the mirror-conf.rb.example to mirror-conf.rb, and edit it as you like.
+Then copy the mirror-conf.rb.example to mirror-conf.rb, and edit it as you want.

     $ cp mirror-conf.rb.example mirror-conf.rb
     $ vim mirror-conf.rb